 "I've been a female for a long time now.
 I'd be stupid not to be on my own side." – Maya Angelou

-March is Women's History Month, so I decided to look into the role Missouri women have played in American society.
-I've always admired Maya Angelou, but now I can honestly say I've never been so proud to be female.
-Almost from the beginning – when Jefferson acquired the Louisiana Purchase for the United States – women have been making their mark on what was to become the Show-Me State.
+March is Women's History Month and almost from the beginning when Jefferson acquired the Louisiana Purchase for the United States – women have been making their mark on what was to become the Show-Me State.

 For example, where would Lewis and Clark have been without Sacajawea?
 She was the only woman to accompany the Expedition in 1804, as interpreter and guide, and returned to live near St. Louis for a time.